Change passwordForgotten password Edit personal details

 We allocate appointments based on your completed self-referral form – please do provide as much detail as you can and provide your availability.
 Please let us know if you prefer a specific practitioner or if gender is important to you.
 We cannot guarantee that this will always be possible, but we will try our best to accommodate your preferences.

-If you are interested in accessing our therapy and mental health services, please click on the tabs below for more information and complete our online self-referral form.
+If you are interested in accessing our mental health and wellbeing services, please click on the tabs below for more information and complete our online self-referral form.

 Students from all backgrounds can access our service.
 Our staff are trained and experienced in working with issues of diversity including sexuality, gender identity, culture and ethnicity.
 Though we are likely to be from a different background than our clients, we are happy to discuss any issues of oppression you may experience or the impact that this may be having on the therapeutic relationship.